stgibson/capstone_2_travel_activities/project_proposal.md

 ### Backlog

 The following is a list of backlog features for future versions of the project:
+* Logged in users can remove an activity from their list of favorite activities
+* Activity Details Page shows location name
+* Going back to Home page, can still see previous search results
 * Add error handling for routes
 * Logged in users can create a new travel plan, where they can specify how many days will be in their plan